 While the hard part for many businesses is getting and keeping their audience’s attention, YouTubers have already figured that bit out.

-All that’s left is to get creative—to channel the entrepreneurial drive to explore ideas—with how you choose to monetize your passion.
+All that’s left is to get creative and channel the entrepreneurial drive to explore ideas with how you choose to monetize your audience and your passion.